 About Me

 I am a researcher at the University of Münster in Germany.
 My work focuses on compiler technologies – code generation and optimization – as well as programming language design for parallel architectures, including GPUs and CPUs, based on formal methods.
-My overall research goal is to provide Performance, Portability, and Productivity for data-parallel computations with particular focus on computations relevant for deep learning (e.g., linear algebra routines and stencil computations).
+My overall research goal is to provide Performance, Portability, and Productivity for data-parallel computations with a particular focus on computations relevant for deep learning (e.g., linear algebra routines and stencil computations).

 To achieve my goals, I am one of the main designers of a holistic code Generation & Optimization & Execution approach, consisting of three major sub-projects: